aashishraja/ExcelRetailSalesAnalysis/README.md

-# 📊 Sales Analytics Dashboard — Sample Superstore
+# 📊 Sales Analytics  and Customer Churn Dashboard

-> An end-to-end Excel analytics project built on the Sample Superstore dataset, covering customer segmentation, RFM analysis, churn tracking, profitability deep-dives, and fulfilment performance — all surfaced through a multi-page interactive dashboard.
+> An end-to-end Excel analytics project built on the Sample Superstore dataset, covering customer segmentation, churn tracking, and profitability through a multi-page interactive dashboard.

 ---